justicedemocrats/new-site/src/pages/landing/index.md

   who have a bold vision to transform our economy and democracy.
 firstCalloutIcon: /img/jd_site_home_icon_4jds_mini_350x200.png
 firstCalloutText: >-
-  We need a Democratic Party that fights for its voters, not just its corporate donors.
+  We need a Democratic Party that fights for its voters, not its corporate donors.

   That’s why we helped elect Alexandria Ocasio-Cortez to Congress.
 We need